libellum-io/LibellumTokenContract/specs/LIBTokenSpecs.md

 1. 10M total - to all founders (1/2 locked for 12 month)
 2. 5M total - to all advisors (1/2 locked for 6 month)
 3. 2.5M total - to all airdrop beneficiaries (not locked)
-   1. Whitelist with address and number of tokens -  added by owner
+   1. Function to distribute to addresses with number of tokens -  added by owner
    1. Burn function for rest of tokens
 4. 2.5M total - to bounty account (1 hardcoded address, not locked)
 5. 15M total - to r&d account (1 hardcoded address, not locked)